spatialos/gdk-for-unity/docs/modules/debug/network-analyzer.md

 The Network Analyzer is a Unity Editor window which displays live bandwidth usage for a worker broken down by component type.
 This window can assist you with finding networking bottlenecks in your game.

+<%(Callout type="info" message="
+Note that the bandwidth reported in the Network Analyzer is calculated from the serialized data before it is put on the wire.
+This does not include any overhead from the network protocol.

+This can be used to indicate how changes will affect bandwidth, but should not be relied upon for precise measurement or cost.

+Please use the [cloud metrics](https://docs.improbable.io/reference/<%(Var key="worker_sdk_version")%>/shared/operate/metrics) if you wish to have more precise measurements.
+")%>

 ## Usage

 To open the window, ensure the `Debug` package is added to your project and select **SpatialOS** > **Window** > **Network Analyzer** from the Unity Editor menu.